 - Compression straps located on sides and bottom

 Compared to their other backpacks, Gregory really made the Savant 58 less technical- but it’s nonetheless very useful to get for a hike or backpacking.
 It’s an excellent beginner’s pack but also will work well for more experienced outdoorsmen that may not have a simple backpack for day-long treks or overnight/weekend trips.

 Some reasons for the Savant 58 being so popular, and why you should consider it, include:

-The large has enough wiggle room that majority of large than average men should find it comfortable.
+The large has enough wiggle room that the majority of large than average men should find comfortable.
 If in doubt, try to find an in-store location that stocks these bags or contact Gregory for advice.

-The top of this bag has a neat roll top style closure that makes packing and retrieving gear a breeze.
-As a bonus, it is water-resistant when rolled- a nice feature if you happen to get suddenly caught in the rain.
+The top of this pack has a neat roll top style closure that makes packing and retrieving gear a breeze.
+As a bonus, it is water-resistant so you won’t be worried about your clothes, tent, books, or other objects in the pack, and rolled- a nice feature if you happen to get suddenly caught in the rain.